-- (i) have an up-to-date termination plan to ensure continuity of service in accordance with provisions verified by the supervisory body under point (i) of Article 1746b(4); - (j) ensure lawful processing of personal data in accordance with Directive 95/46/EC; - (k) in case of qualified trust service providers issuing qualified certificates, establish and keep updated a certificate database. - 3.
-If a qualified trust service provider issuing qualified certificates decides to revoke a certificate, it shall register such revocation in its certificate database and publish the revocation status of the certificate in a timely manner, and in any event within 24 hours after the receipt of the request.
+- 3. If a qualified trust service provider issuing qualified certificates decides to revoke a certificate, it shall register such revocation in its certificate database and publish the revocation status of the certificate in a timely manner, and in any event within 24 hours after the receipt of the request.
 The revocation shall become effective immediately upon its publication. - 4.
 With regard to paragraph 3, qualified trust service providers issuing qualified certificates shall provide to any relying party information on the validity or revocation status of qualified certificates issued by them.
 This information shall be made available at least on a per certificate basis at any time and beyond the validity period of the certificate in an automated manner that is reliable, free of charge and efficient. - 4a.
-Paragraphs 3 and 4 shall apply accordingly to the revocation of qualified electronic attestations of attributes. - 5.
+Paragraphs 3 and 4 shall apply accordingly to the revocation of qualified electronic attestations of attributes. - 4b.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 47, establishing additional measures referred to in paragraph 2, point (fa), of this Article. - 5.
 By...
-[12 months after the date of the entering into force of this amending Regulation], the The Commission mayshall, by means of implementing acts, establish a list of reference standards and where necessary, establish specifications and procedures for the requirements referred to in paragraph 2(b) to (h) of this Article reference numbers of standards for trustworthy systems and products, which comply with the requirements under points (e) and (f) of paragraph 2 of this Article.
-Compliance with the requirements laid down in this paragraph of this Article shall be presumed, where those standards, specifications, and procedures are met trustworthy systems and products meet those standards.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2). - 6.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 47, establishing additional measures referred to in paragraph 2(fa) of this Article.
+[12 months from the date of entry into force of this amending Regulation], the The Commission mayshall, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the requirements referred to in paragraph 2 of this Articlereference numbers of standards for trustworthy systems and products, which comply with the requirements under points (e) and (f) of paragraph 2 of this Article.
+Compliance with the requirements laid down in this paragraph of this Article shall be presumed, where those standards, specifications, and procedures are mettrustworthy systems and products meet those standards.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).